openx/mobile-ios-sdk-doc/info/ios-in-app-bidding-release-notes.md

-# OpenX iOS In-App Bidding SDK Release notes
+# OpenX iOS Apollo SDK Release notes

 ## Version 1.0.0

-Sep XX, 2020
+Sep 24, 2020

 The initial release allows publishers to integrate In-App Bidding approach based on the Apollo service into a mobile application.
 It supports the integration scenarios with major primary ad servers and provides the most popular ad formats.
-In addition, SDK supports major industry standards in privacy and viewability tracking.
+In addition, SDK supports major industry standards in privacy and viewability measurement.

 **Integration**